cybermaggedon/pyvera/README.md

 relay servers if you are away from your home network.

 Needs to be running UI7 for remote mode, I believe.

+I'm using Linux, it may be possible use this stuff in Windows, perhaps.

 ## Examples